Our goal is to share information and products that are truly helpful to renters.

 Insurance companies want to provide you with renters insurance — and with life and car insurance, too.
 Basically, the more policies you have with a company, the more renters insurance discounts they’ll offer you.
-Bundling renters insurance with auto insurance is the most common bundle for renters.
+Companies that offer bundling tend to give a 5-25% discount on each policy.

 If you increase your deductible (how much you pay before your insurance kicks in), you can lower your monthly premium expense.
 Just make sure that you could afford the deductible if you needed to.

 4. Upgrade security and safety features in your apartment

 Many insurance providers offer discounts to renters who install safety and security devices.
 For example, your building likely already has smoke alarms in place, but a front door alarm, window alarms, and strong locks can also help.

 Take some time to read up on your policy and see what deals you can get for having these safety features.
 Again, talk to your agent to see if they have any tips on what discounts you can get for these safety features.

 Researching apartment buildings that offer other security features such secured lobby entrances or security cameras can also earn you renters insurance discounts if you are apartment hunting.